 In classes where safety considerations are required or assistance is needed, faculty members and teaching assistants work together to conduct the class.
-The syllabus is published on the Physical Education Center website in order that students can obtain information about the classes at any time.
+The syllabus is published on the Bureau of Physical Education and Sports (former Physical Education Center) website in order that students can obtain information about the classes at any time.
 We conduct domestic and international research on University Physical Education curricula, and carry out research on curriculum models from new perspectives.
 Standards that should be achieved The five Embodied Knowledge acquired in Tsukuba Physical Education

 Foreign Languages

 Educational purpose

 This research-oriented university offers three goals for foreign languages.
 The first is for students to become proficient in foreign languages in their academic research activities.
 Second, by learning multiple foreign languages, students can understand the diversity of culture, society, and values, and cultivate their ability to think from multiple perspectives.
 Third, through improving their foreign language competences, students can enhance their communication skills and cross-cultural competences in their future activities in society.

 Educational Content

-Courses for English as the first or second foreign language and elementary foreign languages (German, French, Spanish, Russian, Chinese, and Korean) are offered.
+Courses for English as the first or second foreign language and new foreign languages (German, French, Spanish, Russian, Chinese, and Korean) are offered.
 For international or returnee students studying in English programs, Japanese language courses are offered.

 English Language

-In order for students to be proficient in English in their academic and research activities, an emphasis is provided on learning specific contents with English rather than learning English itself.
+The program emphasizes learning content through English rather than learning English itself, enabling students to become proficient in English for their academic and research activities.

 Compulsory Subjects

 English Reading Skills and English Presentation Skills are offered as EGAP (English for General Academic Purposes) courses, which will be a bridge to undergraduate specialized academic English courses.
 In English Reading Skills, students read academic materials intensively and also acquire general academic vocabulary and expressions.
 In English Presentation Skills, students learn the basics of presentations in English necessary for academic communication activities.

 Elective and Free Elective Courses

 Advanced courses or courses related to studying abroad such as English Academic Writing, English Academic Presentation, etc. are offered to suit students' diverse needs.

-Elementary Foreign Languages
+New Foreign Languages

 Through learning a specific foreign language for the first time, students learn about the diversity of the world's cultures and societies, acquire the ability to think with multiple perspectives, develop cross-cultural understanding, and use the target language in a practical way.

 Compulsory Subjects

-In Basic xx Language courses, students learn the basic grammar and expressions of the target language, and in Language and Culture of xx Language Areas, students learn not only specific linguistic features but also social and cultural aspects of the language.
+In Basic [Language Name] courses, students learn the basic grammar and expressions of the target language, and in Language and Culture of xx Language Areas, students learn not only specific linguistic features but also social and cultural aspects of the language.

 Elective and Free Elective Courses

-Foreign language courses such as Applied xx Language Reading and Applied xx Language Writing are offered for students aiming for intermediate to advanced levels.
+Foreign language courses such as Applied xx Language Reading and Applied [Language Name] Writing are offered for students aiming for intermediate to advanced levels.

 Japanese Language

 Japanese language courses are offered to international students and returnee students on a proficiency level basis.
-Theses courses are offered to meet the diverse academic needs of international students.
+These courses are offered to meet the diverse academic needs of international students.

 Introductory and Elementary Courses

 Students learn Japanese skills for living in Japan.